Intelligent, automated energy management solutions for your business

 Automated energy management - A digital illustration of a modern hospital building is shown with four labelled lines pointing to it: Utilities, HVAC/air quality, Lighting, and EV charging.
 The building has multiple floors and an emergency sign.

-Large organisations will typically have an array of platforms managing their energy, from Building Management Systems (BMS) that handle utilities, heating and lighting to modern solar and EV charging management systems.
+Large organisations often utilise a diverse array of platforms to manage their energy, from traditional Building Management Systems (BMS) handling utilities, heating, and lighting, to cutting-edge solar and EV charging management systems.

-By integrating these platforms with EMMA AI, you can achieve further energy savings, analyse complex issues, reduce energy waste, and streamline maintenance all from a single platform.
+By seamlessly integrating these platforms with EMMA AI, you unlock the potential for even greater energy savings, enabling you to analyse complex issues, drastically reduce energy waste, and streamline maintenance operations—all managed from a single, unified platform.

 Don’t take our word for it

-Optimal Monitoring has been saving our customers millions on their energy bills since 1994.
-Using the powerful automation of EMMA AI, we’ll continue to see savings across multiple sectors.
+Since 1994, Optimal Monitoring has been saving our customers millions on their energy bills.
+Leveraging the powerful automation of EMMA AI, we are committed to delivering continuous and expanding savings across multiple sectors.
+Our proven track record speaks for itself, with clients consistently achieving significant reductions in energy costs and environmental impact.

 Card Factory logo